Green Chilli Pickle Recipe (Hari Mirch Ka Achar)

 Green chilli pickle served in a bowl.

-My Nani’s house had an almira dedicated to pickles.
+My Nani’s house had an almirah dedicated to pickles.
 In that almira, there were large ceramic jars (barni) full of at least 10-12 different kinds of pickles.
-The popular ones included mango, lime, chili, and some exotic ones like jackfruit, garlic, starfruit, etc.
+The popular ones included mango, lime, chili, and some exotic options like jackfruit, garlic, and starfruit.

 For the longest time, I never cared to learn how to make pickles because my mom always made them for me.
-But when I started to blog, I also wanted to document her amazing recipes.
+However, when I started blogging, I also wanted to document her amazing recipes.
 So, a few years back, I asked her to make the pickles when I was there.

 Here is her world-famous green chili pickle recipe.